omprabhu31/omprabhu31.github.io/academics/notes.md

 hide: true
 ---

-You can find some handy documentation over here that I've been maintaining for some academic courses (or academic-related courses), taken both at IIT Bombay as well as on other platforms like Coursera, Udemy, etc. In case you came for the documentation of the various Gamedev courses I've pursued, you can check them out [here](/gamedev/courses/).
+You can find some notes over here that I've been maintaining for some academic courses (or academic-related courses), taken both at IIT Bombay as well as on other platforms like Coursera, Udemy, etc. In case you're looking for notes from the various Gamedev courses I've pursued, you can check them out [here](/gamedev/courses/).

 > <h3>AI For Everyone</h3>
 > Offered by [deeplearning.ai](https://www.deeplearning.ai/) on [Coursera](https://www.coursera.org/)  -  Instructor: [Andrew Ng](https://www.coursera.org/instructor/andrewng)